exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 Imagine something like this: we can create the definition of development environment for every project.
 Through this specification, we can specify the tools and versions required by that project, which might be different from one to another.
 And when I open a project, something will set up its environment isolated from other projects and the host system.

-If we can have something like that, it will be very helpful when moving between computers, and for sharing it with other developers working on the project.
-Gone the hassles of setting up the environments.
+If we can have something like that, it will be very helpful when moving between computers, and for sharing the environments with other developers working on the project.
+Gone are the hassles of setting up environments.

 Sure, environment managers provided by various languages, like `pyenv` `nvm` `gvm`, do help.
 But they missed one or more of the following requirements:

-- Language agnostic with possibility of combining various languages and tools
+- Language agnostic with possibility of combining various languages
-- Complete environment rather than just around a language
+- Complete environment rather than just language-specific tools
 - Machine-readable environment specification so that we don't need to specify it in the README

 ---